Jibranwani/Web-based-Crop-Recommendation/README.md

 # Crop Recommendation System

-This Application recommends the best crop to plant based on Soil and Weather conditions!
+This Application recommends the best crop to plant based on Soil and Weather conditions.

 ## Crop recommendation system models